seng438-winter-2022/seng438-a3-nickknapton12/Assignment3-ReportTemplate.md

 In DataUtilities...
 - equalsTestNullFirst: ensured functionality was working in the equal method when the first inputted array in null.
 This increased both conditional and statement coverage.
 - calculateColumnTotalTest: adding testing to the overloaded version of the calculateColumnTotal tests allow for the input of a valid row argument.
 This test increased statement coverage as we had not been testing this method before.
 - calculateColumnTotalTestNull: ensured null value functionality working properly for the calculateColumnTotal overloaded method.
-This increased our condition coverage.\
+This increased our condition coverage.

 In Range...
-- ADD HERE COLIN AND NICK
+- RangeIntersectsDoubleTest: Tested to ensure that the intersect function worked when given two doubles and a range.
+This increase conditional, statement, and branch cover as this function was not tested in assignment 2.
+-RangeCombineIgnoringNaNTests: This tested the RangeCombineIgnoringNaN function which is a extension of the normal RangeCombine function.
+This testing increased code coverage by increase statement and conditional coverage that would not have been covered without the NaN version of the combine function.
 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)

 ![](media/lineCount.png)\